src-d/guide/developer-community/tech-talks.md

 Every time there's a new event, simply duplicate the one you feel is most similar to the next one.
 Usually the talks held at the office are different from the ones that aren't.
 Set the number of tickets available at _at least_ 150% the number of places available.
 You can check the metrics of past events [here](https://docs.google.com/a/sourced.tech/spreadsheets/d/1RwXVCFkzHvrLD15GPP9HFGzSPVQ4NbwZo7BNLqaDHoA/edit?usp=sharing) (sheets called "Summary") to better have an idea of what to expect.

-Example of 'front page': https://www.eventbrite.com/e/sourced-tech-talks-frontend-registration-33889725080#
+Example of 'front page' [here](https://www.eventbrite.com/e/sourced-tech-talks-frontend-registration-33889725080#).

 Details for the back office:
 • Order Options | Order Form - Ask for Frist Name, Last Name, Email & Company.
 Make sure to add a question about food restrictions/allergies.
 Also, each attendee should only be able to get 1 ticket (so as to get the exact names of attendees and their emails).